ISISMuon/MuonDataLib/test/data_files/README.md

 It is important that when these files are updated they are tested directly

-HIFI42.nxs: saved single period data, only works with Wimda, no sample logs
+HIFI42.nxs: saved single period data, only works with Wimda, no sample logs HIFI51.nxs: saved multiperiod data, only works with Wimda, no sample logs